El Calentito

-El Calentito is a 2005 Spanish musical comedy film directed by Chus Gutiérrez.
+El Calentito is a 2005 Spanish musical comedy film directed and co-written by Chus Gutiérrez.
 The cast stars Verónica Sánchez alongside Macarena Gómez, Juan Sanz, Ruth Díaz and Nuria González.

 Plot

 It is set in 1981 in Spain, having the so-called "movida madrileña" as a backdrop.
 Sara, a virgin girl, gets drunk after being abandoned by her boyfriend Toni.
 She joins all-female punk act "Las Siux" (initially formed by Leo, Carmen and Chus) after being told to replace Chus, who is leaving over personal and artistic discrepancies with the rest of the band.
 She is set to make her debut onstage on 23 February 1981, a date otherwise marked by the Tejero's coup d'état attempt.

 Cast

 Production

 The screenplay was penned by Gutiérrez alongside Juan Carlos Rubio, and tried to depict both the "movida madrileña" and the "Transition".
 Gutiérrez herself had been a member of a band in the 1980s, Las Xoxonees.
 A Telespan 2000 and Estudios Picasso production, with the participation of Canal+, the film was shot in 2004 in Madrid.